-What five rooms and bleeding-edge software have to do with the cultural heritage of music.
+What Iraqi oil and Swiss filmmaking have to do with the nature of creativity.

 Shadow art is a unique form of sculptural art that exploits the fact that we can recognize objects from their shadows or silhouettes.
 Improvisation, a key ingredient of jazz music, is mirrored in the ambiguity of a shadow sculpture: many different 3D shapes can cast the same 2D shadow.